dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 ## Workflow patterns

-Dapr Workflows simplify complex, stateful coordination requirements in microservice architectures.
-The following sections describe several application patterns that can benefit from Dapr Workflows.
+Dapr Workflow simplifies complex, stateful coordination requirements in microservice architectures.
+The following sections describe several application patterns that can benefit from Dapr Workflow.

 Learn more about [different types of workflow patterns](todo)